Dubno: Jewish history

 According to the census of 1897, Dubno had a population of 13,785, including 5,608 Jews.
 The main sources of income for the Jewish community were trading and industrial occupations.
 There were 902 artisans, 147 day-laborers, 27 factory and workshop employees, and 6 families cultivating land.
 The town had a Jewish hospital and several chederim (Jewish schools).
 The earliest date given in connection with the Jews of Dubno is the beginning of the 17th century.
 In 1650, there were 47 Jewish and 141 Christian taxable households.

 Dubno is perhaps best known within the Jewish world as the long-time home of Rabbi Yosef Yaakov Sabatka, "Yosef Yoske of Dubno", and of Jacob ben Wolf Kranz, the "Dubno Maggid" (or Dubner Maggid).
 Hayyim Mordecai Margolioth, author of Sha'are Teshuva, was Rabbi there c.
 1810.

 The nineteenth century intellectual Joel Baer Falkovich was also born in Dubno and was a pioneer of the Haskalah there, although he relocated to Odessa later in life.

-The Nazi occupation of Dubno began on June 25, 1941.
+The Nazi occupation of Dubno began on 25 June 1941.
 During Passover of 1942, a large ghetto was created in the city.
 The ghetto included the local Jewish population as well as many refugees from other parts of Poland who had fled east.
 Within the Dubno ghetto, all Jews were identified by the Star of David on an armband.
 With 12,000 people in a small area, the ghetto became overcrowded and hunger/sickness were abundant.
-After October 24, 1942, the Jewish community ceased to exist.
+After 24 October 1942, the Jewish community ceased to exist.

-Most of the local Jews (roughly 12,000, that is 59% of pre-war inhabitants of the town) were killed in The Holocaust.
+Most of the local Jews (roughly 12,000, that is 59% of pre-war inhabitants of the town) were murdered in the Holocaust.
 They were shot in mass executions by the SS Einsatzgruppe outside of the city.
 A detailed description of the mass murder was given by Hermann Friedrich Graebe at the Nuremberg trials.
-A young German officer of the German Infanterieregiment 9, Axel von dem Bussche, witnessed the executions and reacted by joining the resistance movement against Hitler.
+A young German officer of the German 9th Infantry Regiment, Axel von dem Bussche, witnessed the executions and reacted by joining the resistance movement against Hitler.
 Around 300 Jews managed to survive the massacres.